System of Care Data Sources

 ;

-The APCD primarily contains medical, dental, and pharmacy insurance claims.
-Common data elements found in claims data include information about visits, procedures, diagnoses, medication dispensing, cost of care, and demographics.
+The (APCD) primarily includes medical, dental, and pharmacy insurance claims.
+Common data elements capture information on healthcare visits, procedures, diagnoses, prescription dispensing, costs of care, and patient demographics.

 • Analyze health care access, cost, and quality trends across payers and populations